Enterprise-connect/documentation/docs/agents.md

 ### Proxy?
 Are you pushing to Cloud Foundry?
 Then it will not need proxy.

-If it's running somewhere other than Cloud Foundry, does that shell/vm/etc have proxy ENVs, i.e., $http_proxy, %HTTPS_PROXY%, etc?
+If it's running somewhere other than Cloud Foundry, does that shell/vm/etc have proxy ENVs, i.e., `$http_proxy`, `%HTTPS_PROXY%`, etc?
 If that is the case, the EC Agent will need to know this and provide this value.
 Here's how.

 ```bash
 | => echo "$http_proxy"